patricksurry/g3/README.md

 Returns a [stylable](#stylable), [appendable](#appendable) *indicatePointer* object,
 which is called to draw a pointer that typically points to the current metric value, or some converted version, on the gauge axis.
+A standard pointer can be configured using *indicatePointer*.shape(), or the pointer can be customized with arbitrary elements via *indicatePointer*.append().

 *indicatePointer*.**shape**([*shape*: string]) · [source](src/indicate.js)